EDIorg/EMLassemblyline/documentation/instructions.md

 #### Installation

-`EMLassemblyline v2.0` is not quite ready for prime time.
-Until then you will need to install from the development branch of this Github repository.
+Install from the GitHub repository housing this project.

 ```
 # Install and load devtools